-Will the system deactivate due to repeated AEB ac near-misses? tivati ions, impacts or X Yes Tiodi Tillooco.
-No If yes, please provide a full description.
-In the event of 4 AEB events with braking with will display the message "FCW-NOT AVAILA and AEB will not be available until the ignition restarted).
-BLE- AUTOBRAKE DISA BLED ," How is the Forward Collision Warning presented X Warning light to the driver?
-(Check all that apply) X Buzzer or auditory alarm Vibration Other
+If yes, please provide a full description.

+In the event of 4 AEB events with braking within the same key cycle, the cluster will display the message "FCW NOT AVAILABLE AUTOBRAKE DISABLED" and AEB will not be available until the ignition is cycled (vehicle is stopped and restarted).

+How is the Forward Collision Warning presented X Warnin g light

+to the driver?
+X Buzzer or auditory alarm

+(Check all that apply) •

+Vibratio on

+X Other See below